GSI-CS-CO/saftlib/examples/SerialTransceiver/README.md

   auto saftd = saftlib::SAFTd_Proxy::create("/de/gsi/saftlib", rx_group);
   // ...
 ```

-By using signal groups and proxy objects that are created and used in one thread only, the thread logic can be completely isolated from other threads.
+proxy objects that are created and used in one thread only, the thread logic can be completely isolated from other threads.
 This is not really needed in the serial transceiver example application, but it is in general advisable to decouple different parts of a program as much as possible.